Singapore: Domestic Corporate Taxation

 Withholding Taxes on Incoming Dividends

-An extensive network of double taxation treaties reduces the rate of withholding taxes levied on dividends remitted by the foreign subsidiary to the Singaporean holding company from the standard rate to a rate which stands at between 10%-15%.
-As of the beginning of 2013, Singapore had approximately 69 comprehensive double taxation treaties in place, and an additional 10 agreements that had been signed but not ratified.
-The greater a country's network of double taxation treaties the greater its leverage to reduce withholding taxes on incoming dividends.
-An elaborate network of double taxation treaties is thus a key factor in the ability of a territory to develop as an attractive holding company jurisdiction.
+An extensive network of double taxation treaties reduces the rate of withholding taxes levied on dividends remitted by the foreign subsidiary to the Singaporean holding company from the standard rate to a rate of between 10%-15%.
+In early 2018, Singapore had approximately 84 comprehensive double taxation treaties in place, and an additional 4 agreements that had been signed but not ratified.
+The greater a country's network of double taxation treaties the greater its ability to reduce withholding tax on incoming dividends.
+An elaborate network of double taxation treaties is hence a key factor in the ability of a territory to develop as an attractive holding company jurisdiction.

-Although there is an agreement in place with the USA, the United States will not agree to grant tax-sparing credits to income remitted from a Singaporean subsidiary to a USA parent corporation, and accordingly the treaty signed between both countries only covers air and shipping matters, although a Free Trade Agreement signed between the two countries in 2003 removed tariff barriers in most cases.
+Although the USA has an agreement in place with Singapore, it will not agree to grant tax-sparing credits to income remitted from a Singaporean subsidiary to a USA parent corporation.
+Accordingly the treaty signed between both countries only covers air and shipping matters, although a free trade agreement signed between the two countries in 2003 removed tariff barriers in most cases.